alisaifee/coredis/docs/source/api.rst

 ^^^^^^^^^^^^^^^^
 :term:`Pipelining` and :term:`Transactions` are exposed by the following classes that are returned by :meth:`coredis.Redis.pipeline` and :meth:`coredis.RedisCluster.pipeline`.
-For examples refer to :ref:`api_reference:pipelines`.
+For examples refer to :ref:`handbook/pipelines:pipelines`.

 .. autoclass:: coredis.pipeline.Pipeline
    :class-doc-from: both